civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** After taking into account the report with respect to the impact assessment of a designated project that is submitted to the Minister under subsection `28`(2) or at the end of the assessment under the process approved under section `31`, the Minister must

-    determine if the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section `63`, in the public interest; or
+    determine whether the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section 63 and the extent to which those effects are significant, in the public interest; or

-    refer to the Governor in Council the matter of whether these effects are, in light of the factors referred to in section `63`, in the public interest.
+    refer to the Governor in Council the matter of whether the effects referred to in paragraph (a) are, in light of the factors referred to in section 63 and the extent to which those effects are significant, in the public interest.

   **(2)** If the Minister refers the matter to the Governor in Council, he or she must ensure that a notice of the referral and the reasons for it are posted on the Internet site.

 ### Section 61

-After taking into account the report with respect to the impact assessment of a designated project that the Minister receives under section `55` or that is submitted to the Minister under section `59`, the Minister must refer to the Governor in Council the matter of determining whether the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section `63`, in the public interest.
+  **(1)** After taking into account the report with respect to the impact assessment of a designated project that the Minister receives under section `55` or that is submitted to the Minister under section 59, the Minister, in consultation with the responsible Minister, if any, must refer to the Governor in Council the matter of determining whether the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section 63 and the extent to which those effects are significant, in the public interest.

+  **(1.1)** For the purpose of subsection (1), **responsible Minister** means the following Minister:

+    in the case of a report prepared by a review panel established under subsection 44(1), the Minister of Natural Resources or the member of the Queen's Privy Council for Canada that the Governor in Council designates as the Minister for the purposes of the `Nuclear Safety and Control Act`;

+    in the case of a report prepared by a review panel established under subsection 47(1), the member of the Queen's Privy Council for Canada that the Governor in Council designates as the Minister for the purposes of the `Canadian Energy Regulator Act`.

+  **(2)** If the report relates to a designated project that includes activities that are regulated under the `Canadian Energy Regulator Act`, the responsible Minister must, at the same time as the referral described in subsection (1) in respect of that report is made,

+    submit the report to the Governor in Council for the purposes of subsection 186(1) of that Act; or

+    submit the decision made for the purposes of subsection 262(4) of that Act to the Governor in Council if it is decided that the certificate referred to in that subsection should be issued.

 ### Section 62

-If the matter is referred to the Governor in Council under paragraph `60`(1)(b) or section `61`, the Governor in Council must, after taking into account the report with respect to the impact assessment of the designated project that is the subject of the referral, determine whether the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section `63`, in the public interest.
+If the matter is referred to the Governor in Council under paragraph `60`(1)(b) or section `61`, the Governor in Council must, after taking into account the report with respect to the impact assessment of the designated project that is the subject of the referral, determine whether the adverse effects within federal jurisdiction — and the adverse direct or incidental effects — that are indicated in the report are, in light of the factors referred to in section 63 and the extent to which those effects are significant, in the public interest.

 ### Section 63